-In this R tutorial, you will learn how to extract year from datetime in R. You will learn by a couple of examples containing R code along with a description of the code.
-To know how to extract year from datetime may be needed when working with data containing datetime (e.g., 2020-08-24 10:34:00) and you want to do e.g. time series analysis but only want to use year.
+In this tutorial, you will learn how to extract year from date in R. You will learn by a couple of examples containing R code along with a description of the code.
+To know how to extract the year from DateTime may be needed when working with data containing datetime (e.g., 2020-08-24 10:34:00) and you want to do e.g. time series analysis but only want to use year.

 As you may already know, R is a versatile statistical programming environment, and there are many ways to extract elements, such as year, from datetime.
 For example, we can separate year using the